Armenians violate ceasefire 127 times throughout the day | News.az

 Armenians violate ceasefire 127 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 127 times throughout the day, using large-caliber machine guns and grenade launchers.
+Military units of the armed forces of Armenia violated ceasefire 127 times throughout the day.

 News.Az